felixbuchholz/cmmm/methodology/src/README.md

 ### 1. Replace the CSV files

+You can place the new CSV files in `methodology/data/buy.csv` and `methodology/data/rent.csv`

 #### CSV columns

 To make sure you don’t have to change the script, your CSVs should be in a consistent format.